ryan@cl:~$ whoami

 I build high performance systems for modern data centers, with a focus on AI and ML workloads and their efficiency at scale.
-I am comfortable moving across different problems, but my core experience is in systems software.
+I am comfortable moving across problems, but my core experience is in systems software.
 You can find me at the Computer Laboratory, where I am visiting Andrew Moore at the University of Cambridge.

-My interests broadly center on computer systems for data centers, especially where real systems meet emerging workloads.
+My interests center on computer systems for data centers, especially where real systems meet emerging workloads.
 I enjoy technical discussions and early stage ideas, and I am always open to exchanging thoughts.

-Before starting my PhD, I was initially an Intern, and later a Research Assistant at NUS, advised by Djordje Jevdjic, working on memory management for data-center applications.
-I also spent three months at EPFL, studying the feasibility of using virtualization to improve the availability of electrical grid controllers, advised by Jean-Yves Le Boudec.
-Btw, Lausanne is beautiful, make sure you pay a visit.
+Before the PhD I was an intern and later a Research Assistant at NUS, advised by Djordje Jevdjic, working on memory management for data-center applications.
+I also spent three months at EPFL, studying virtualization to improve the availability of electrical grid controllers, advised by Jean-Yves Le Boudec.
+Lausanne is beautiful — pay it a visit.
+I completed my undergraduate and master's studies at IUST, Iran, working with Mohsen Sharifi.

-Selected Publications (all pubs)
+Selected Publications

 Enabling Fast Networking in the Public Cloud

-A. Sanaee, V. Jabrayilov, I. Marinos, F. Shahinfar, D. Saxena, G. Antichi, and K. Kaffes
+A. Sanaee, V. Jabrayilov, I. Marinos, F. Shahinfar, D. Saxena, G. Antichi, K. Kaffes

-ACM ASPLOS 26, Code Paper
+ACM ASPLOS '26papercode

 IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency